 Dual credit courses enable high school students to receive both high school and college-level credit simultaneously.
-High-performing students are provided an affordable opportunity to experience college-level courses during their final two years of high school.
+Highperforming students are provided an affordable opportunity to experience college-level courses during high school.
 Dual credit courses are offered on the high school campus and online.
 Applicants must submit the dual credit application, which includes recommendations from officials at their schools and approval from their parents/guardians.
 Applicants are admitted on the basis of academic standards that are the same as those required for unconditional admission to the University.
-Interested applicants should contact the Office of Career Services for further information.
+Interested applicants should contact the Dual Credit Director for further information.
 Southwest Baptist University accepts general education dual credit courses completed by students at other regionally accredited institutions.
 The University does not guarantee acceptance of non-general education courses.
 These courses will be reviewed on an individual basis by the department involved.